CiscoDevNet/thousandeyes-cli/README.md

 Bearer Authentication Token:
 ```

+**Note:** If you change or regenerate your Bearer Token, you will need to update your environment variable with the new token.

 ## Available Commands

 ThousandEyes-CLI offers a range of commands that let you retrieve information from the ThousandEyes API.
 Here are some examples: